fasten-project/fasten/core/README.md

 </p>
 <br/>

-The FASTEN core provides functionality to store and query CPythonGraph data from billions of nodes and edges.
+The FASTEN core provides functionality to store and query graph data from billions of nodes and edges.
 The module also provides a common functionality for other project modules, such as FastenURI for different languages and various revision call graphs.
 It also contains functionality for merging call graphs.